1.1 Who we are and what we do

 - The GDPR (see Definitions).

 1.3 When rights under the GDPR apply

-The relevant requirements in the GDPR apply to a Person whose Personal Information We Collect while the Person is resident in a EU Country.
+The relevant requirements in the GDPR apply to a Person (see Definitions) whose Information (see Definitions) We Collect (see Definitions) while the Person is resident in a EU Country (see Definitions).

 The terms “Collect”, “EU Country”, “GDPR”, “Person” and “Personal Information” are defined in section 2 (Definitions)